 A new puppy brings great joy, but potty training puppies can lead to frustration.
 Puppy potty accidents start your relationship off on the wrong paw.
 Without the right training, he won’t know how to please you.
+Even older dogs can benefit from refresher training if they’ve had potty training lapses.

 Whether you have a tiny puppy, like our new Shadow puppy, or a big old dawg — my Bravo (below) now tips the scales at 120 pounds — potty training keeps your house hygienic and offers discipline and routine to our dog.